Are Commitments Cluttering Your Life?

 Use these tips to re-evaluate the commitments you make and declutter your calendar and your life.

 Clutter isn’t only too many items on your kitchen table and piles of unsorted mail on your desk.
 Clutter comes in all forms.
-One of the ways clutter can manifest in our lives is on the commitments we make.
+One way clutter can manifest in our lives is through the commitments we make.

-Many of us are afraid to say no and so we yes ourselves into a place where we are overwhelmed by the things we have signed up to do.
+Many of us are afraid to say no, and so we agree to things that overwhelm us.
 Are commitments cluttering your life?
 If you feel like this happens to you, read on for some actionable fixes.

 Be Selective With Your Commitments

 Most families have two working parents and kids who participate in activities seven days per week.
-Families can easily expect to have multiple commitments pulling them every which way on a daily basis.
+Families can easily expect to have multiple commitments pulling them in every direction daily.

-At the time it can seem like you will be able to fit #allthethings into your schedule, but having too many commitments makes it hard or nearly impossible to be organized without intention.
+At the time, it may seem like you can fit everything into your schedule, but having too many commitments makes it hard, if not nearly impossible, to be organized without intention.

-Having an organized calendar can help you make better choices, reduce stress, create opportunities to be more streamlined and organized, and increase your personal happiness- as well as the happiness for your family.
+Having an organized calendar can help you make better choices, reduce stress, create opportunities for a more streamlined and organized life, and increase your happiness – as well as that of your family.

 Here are some tips for streamlining commitments that you can try: